 So, with the combination of my being reckless and a lack of communications, campaign missions usually end with me being shot a lot of times and having to be resurrected.
 I understand that people will find this annoying and quit.
 But I simply can’t help myself.
 So I guess that’s one trophy I’ll never earn.

 There was one fellow player who stuck with me on the two Deathstorm-DLC missons, though, and I am happy he did.
 It was lots of fun!
+And I am hoping to play the latest and most excellent Deathstorm: Obliteration-DLC in coop real soon.
+Alan, we’ve got a date!

 The survival mode is harsh at times, and this is your view when you die like I did there.